madebits/madebits.github.io/r/nodejs-grunner.md

 If `--gfile` and / or `--gtask` are missing defaults with values as shown above are used.

+GRunner does not use Gulp (other that for unit testing to check it can work with it).
+Using Gulp is not a requirement for using GRunner.
+GRunner can be used with own task logic that does not use anything from Gulp.
+And if you like to, you can use GRunner with most Gulp plugins, as well with `gulp.src`, and other Gulp stream based constructs similarly as you use them inside Gulp tasks.

 ##Command Line Reference

 Specifying task files: